Top of page

 Lynne Huffer is a Samuel Candler Dobbs Professor at Emory University.
 She holds a PhD in French Literature from the University of Michigan (1989) and has taught at Yale (1989-1998) and Rice (1998-2005) Universities.
 Her published work is widely cited and reviewed, and she is frequently invited to speak at both academic and non-academic venues.
 She has won four major teaching prizes at Emory and Rice Universities, as well as the Modern Languages Association Florence Howe Award for feminist scholarship in English (2011).

-She is the author of five books.
-These include a trilogy on Foucault’s ethics of eros, Foucault’s Strange Eros (2020), Are the Lips a Grave?
+She is the author of six books.
+They include a collage-style philosophical work in fragments, These Survivals: Autobiography of an Extinction; a trilogy on Foucault’s ethics of eros, Foucault’s Strange Eros (2020), Are the Lips a Grave?
 (2013), and Mad for Foucault (2010); and two other books on feminist theory, Maternal Pasts, Feminist Futures (1998); and Another Colette (1992).

 She has published articles on the Anthropocene, autotheory, Foucault, feminist theory, queer theory, and ethics.
 Her personal essays and creative nonfiction have appeared in Wild Iris Review, Blue Lake Review, Forge, Cadillac Cicatrix, Dos Passos Review, Eleven Eleven, Passager, The Rambler, Rio Grande Review, Southern California Review, Sou'wester, and Talking River Review.

 She has had writer's residencies at the Ragdale Foundation in Lake Forest, Illinois, Brush Creek Foundation for the Arts in Saratoga, Wyoming, Hambidge Center in Dillard, GA, and the Camargo Foundation in Cassis, France.
-She also co-produced, with Chicago artist Jennifer Yorke, a limited edition collaborative artists book, Wading Pool, available through Vamp and Tramp Booksellers.
+She also co-produced, with Chicago artist Jennifer Yorke, a limited edition collaborative artists book, Wading Pool.

-For a recent interview about her work, see the APA blog “Genealogies of Philosophy” in two parts:
+For an interview about her work, see the APA blog “Genealogies of Philosophy” in two parts:

 https://blog.apaonline.org/2021/03/05/genealogies-of-philosophy-lynne-huffer-part-i/